HOW TO PLAN A BACKPACKING TRIP

 For My Full Personal Packing List - CLICK HERE

 Once you have written out your list, highlight the things you still need to get.
 Search Ebay, Gumtree and Amazon for cheap buys!
-When preparing for a trip I always head to Primark or Depop (Clothes&Shoes) Home Bargains & Lush (Toiletries) and Amazon for everything else!
+When preparing for a trip I always head to Primark, SHEIN & Depop (Clothes&Shoes) Home Bargains & Lush (Toiletries) and Amazon for everything else!

 Quick look at some things to remember